 Lake Taal is spectacular and truly unique.
 This stunning lake is not actually a lake but a volcanic crater that houses a delightful surprise – another volcanic crater.
 Like a Russian doll, the smaller crater sits within the larger crater and is a sight to behold.

 It is an adventure just getting to Taal Volcano, especially if you choose to take a DIY Tour.
 You will need to jump on a selection of buses to Tagaytay, then hire a tricycle, then negotiate a fare for a boat from the outer crater shore, followed by a 40-minute hike up the crater sides to be rewarded with this gorgeous vista.

-Along the way, you will catch the occasional whiff of sulphuric fumes belching from the underbelly of the hillside, and all around your eyes can feast on sublime views of densely forested peaks rising from the waters.
-The memories of reaching the stop will stay with me for a long time!
+Along the way, you will catch the occasional whiff of sulphuric fumes belching from the underbelly of the hillside, and all-around your eyes can feast on sublime views of densely forested peaks rising from the waters.
+The memories of reaching the top will stay with me for a long time!

 Cebu Pacific usually has the best-priced flights and they often have really cheap promotion fares.
 There are tons of tourist spots in Mindanao from scuba diving, beach resorts, outdoor adventures, surfing, and much more.

 Recommended by: Aleah Taboclaon from Solitary Wanderer